Hixie/isd/servers/src/systems-server/README.md

    0 (LSB) : The asset was manually disabled (see `fcOnOff` feature).
    1       : The asset's structural integrity has not yet reached the
              minimum functional threshold (see `fcStructure` feature).
-   2       : The asset expects to be in an `fcRegion`, but is not.
+   2       : The asset could not find a coordinating asset.
+For
+             example, `fcMining` and `fcRefining` features need an ancestor asset with an `fcRegion` feature.
+This can also be reported by `fcBuilder` (there is no feature in the protocol that corresponds to the one builders need, but it is often also present on features with `fcRegion`).
    3       : reserved, always zero
    ...
    31 (MSB): reserved, always zero